-Effective March 1, 2017, we entered into a new employment agreement with Mr. Enright for the period March 1, 2017 through February 29, 2020, pursuant to which Mr. Enright retained the position of Executive Vice President, General Counsel, and Secretary.
-Under the agreement, Mr. Enright's annual base compensation is \$450,000 for our fiscal year ended February 28, 2018, and will increase, if at all, each fiscal year thereafter by an amount equal to the percentage increase for the company's corporate merit pool.
-His annual incentive bonus target is 75% of his base salary.
-The annual incentive bonus will be paid, if at all, based upon achievement of certain performance goals to be determined by the company.
-The company retains the right to pay such annual incentive bonus in cash or shares of our Class A common stock.
-Mr. Enright will receive a \$1,000 monthly automobile allowance and will be reimbursed for up to \$5,000 per year in premiums for insurance and estate planning.
-He also retains the right to participate in all of our employee benefit plans for which he is otherwise eligible and will be entitled to severance equal to one year of his then-current base salary in the event he is not offered substantially similar employment upon the expiration of the term and his employment terminates.
-On March 1, 2017, Mr. Enright was granted an option to purchase 50,000 shares of our Class A common stock.
-The option has an exercise price equal to the fair market value of our Class A common stock on the date of grant and vests on February 29, 2020.
-In addition, the agreement provides for the grant to Mr. Enright of 25,000 restricted shares of the company's Class A common stock, which vests on February 29, 2020.
+Effective March 1, 2016, we entered into an employment agreement with Paul V. Brenner for the period March 1, 2016 through February 28, 2019, pursuant to which Mr. Brenner served as our President - TagStation/NextRadio.
+Under the agreement, Mr. Brenner's annual base compensation was \$380,000 for the fiscal year ended February 28, 2017, \$400,000 for the fiscal year ended February 28, 2018, and \$408,000 for the fiscal year ended February 28, 2019.
+His annual incentive bonus target was 50% of his base salary, plus ten percent of the cash flow received by Emmis from the Broadcasters Traffic Consortium, LLC, plus a percentage of the revenue less certain expenses of our TagStation/NextRadio business.
+The annual incentive bonus would be paid, if at all, based upon achievement of certain performance goals to be determined by the company.
+The company retained the right to pay such annual incentive bonus in cash or shares of our Class A common stock.
+Mr. Brenner received a \$1,000 monthly automobile allowance and was to be reimbursed for up to \$5,000 per year in premiums for insurance and estate planning.
+He also retained the right to participate in all of our employee benefit plans for which he was otherwise eligible and was to be entitled to severance equal to one year of his then-current base salary in the event he was not offered substantially similar employment upon the expiration of the term and his employment terminates.
+On March 1, 2016, Mr. Brenner was granted an option to purchase 37,500 shares of our Class A common stock.
+The option had an exercise price equal to the fair market value of our Class A common stock on the date of grant and vested on March 1, 2019.
+In addition, the agreement provided for the grant to Mr. Brenner of 25,000 restricted shares of the company's Class A common stock, which vested on February 28, 2019.